eebydeeby/class100/README.md

 The class100 directory is provided under a Creative Commons licence.

-The content shared through this directory is the property of its respective owners.
+The external contents listed via this directory are the property of their respective owners.